Inside Puma's Sprint Past Adidas In India | Forbes India

 Fast forward to 2020.
 In 13 years, the Big Cat has leapt ahead.
 Puma posted revenues of ₹1,413 crore in 2019, the second consecutive calendar year in which it has sprinted ahead of its competitors.
 Reebok and Adidas, which follow a March-end fiscal year, were at ₹407 crore and ₹1,250 crore respectively in fiscal 2019.
 Nike reported revenues of ₹831 crore for the same period, according to the Registrar of Companies (RoC) filings by the brands.
 However, a more accurate comparison of Puma’s year-ended December 2019 numbers with those of the rest would be once the competitors release their numbers for the year-ended March 2020.

 At the corporate headquarters of Puma India at Indiranagar in Bengaluru, a huge portrait of pugilist and six-time world champion MC Mary Kom looms over the entrance of the four-storeyed building.
 Inside, another brand ambassador, eight-time Olympic gold medallist and 100 mt world record-holder sprinter Usain Bolt gazes intensely from a poster.
-Giving him company, fittingly, is arguably the best modern cricketer and Indian cricket captain Virat Kohli—the face of the brand since 2017—a move that global chief executive officer credits to the local leadership.
+Giving him company, fittingly, is arguably the best modern cricketer and Indian cricket captain Virat Kohli—the face of the brand since 2017

+—a move that global chief executive officer credits to the local leadership.

 On the third floor, Ganguly, the managing director of Puma India, is firmly ensconced in a plush red sofa in one of the meeting rooms that has a picture of American singer and actor Selena Gomez on one of its walls.
 “When people said the economy is slowing down, we grew by 22 percent,” he says.
 Last year, Puma signed the highest number of brand ambassadors.
 “I don’t know how many brands have grown so much in a slowdown year.”

-Defying norms, much like its latest brand campaign of ‘Propah Lady’—which showcases how boxer Mary Kom, athlete Dutee Chand, actor Sara Ali Khan and transgender model Anjali Lama shattered stereotypes—has helped the brand take a huge leap last year.
+, actor Sara Ali Khan and transgender model Anjali Lama shattered stereotypes—has helped the brand take a huge leap last year.
 The biggest problem of a slowdown, Ganguly maintains, is not consumer sentiment.
 “It’s business sentiment,” he says.
 Businesses go on the back foot, there is a freeze on hiring, marketing costs are chopped, plans to open new stores are shelved and less inventory is added.
 “We went against the conventional wisdom,” he adds.
 The brand opened 47 stores last year, doubled its marketing spend, bought more inventory to grow its size and invested heavily in a customer relationship programme.
 The results were for everyone to see.
 Puma, he says, has added ₹250 crore in one year, which is roughly half the size of Reebok.

 What also gives Puma an edge over its famed rivals is its appeal.
 While all brands make similar products, Adidas and Nike are purely in the sportswear category, while Puma is a ‘style and leisure’ sportswear company, says N Chandramouli, chief executive officer at Mumbai-based TRA Research.
 The millennial buyer, he explains, wants to find a brand that expresses their aspirations.
 The Puma buyer is younger and more style conscious than that of Nike or Adidas.
 From the brand’s persona to its engagement with consumers, all are reflective of why Puma finds better acceptance with the younger generation.
 “Puma’s positioning is the reason it fits into young India’s aspirations, and therefore its growing market,” says Chandramouli.
 Puma, he predicts, will grow at a much faster pace over the next five years.